 As part of our annual effort to assess how well our majors are doing in meeting these expectations, we will evaluate at least one written assignment in each of our core courses using these criteria.
 We will also send a questionnaire to graduating senior majors to ask them how well they believe the program helped them to meet the same objectives.

 - Basic knowledge of environmental science and selected other areas of natural science (ENV SCI-102 and both lower- and upper-level environmental science, biology, geography, and geology courses).

 - Express knowledge of the concepts, principles, and theories of environmental policy, law, and planning (PU EN AF-202, 408, 301, 322, 350, and 378).

-- An ability to engage in critical thinking about issues and concepts in environmental policy and planning (all courses).
+- An ability to engage in ethical decision making and critical thinking in environmental policy and planning (all courses).

 - An ability to communicate clearly and effectively about environmental policy and planning (all courses).

 - An ability to qualify for graduate work in schools of environmental studies, public policy, public affairs, planning, or related fields, or to qualify for entry level professional employment in environmental policy and planning (all courses).